krwarner/research-blog-starter/README.story.md

 Take a look at `entry.js`.
 This is the kickoff file, the only one included and run automatically.

 Then take a look at `graphic.js`, it has some basic skeleton stuff setup for you.
 This is imported and called from `entry.js` once on load, and subsequently on a debounced resize event.
 I recommend putting your code in here.
-If you want to create more files, I recommending doing that in `graphic.js`, but remember they won't be executed until you import them.
+If you want to create more files, I recommend doing that in `graphic.js`, but remember they won't be executed until you import them.

 [D3 Jetpack](https://github.com/gka/d3-jetpack/) is included globally by default.
 For any other libraries, it is recommend that you use `npm` to install and import them.
 You can also do it the vanilla way by including them in the `src/assets` folder and putting a script tag in the HTML.